Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Introduction

 The proofs for the moment estimates underlying both Theorems~\ref{basicdiff} and~\ref{wbth} use directly the results of~\cite{MR4260476}, for which exponential integrability in continuous time as in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431} is an important property that is accounted for in a crucial way by our local Lipschitz condition.
 The core argument for these estimates, which can be thought of as a combination of the approach in~\cite{MR1731794} with ideas of~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431}, is to consider for any $\kappa\in\mathbb{R}^n$ processes $X_{t(\kappa)}$ satisfying

 in probability as $r\rightarrow 0$, where $X_t^x$ denotes a solution to~\eqref{sde0} with $X_0^x = x$.
-Such processes exist \cite[Theorem 4.10]{MR1731794} for $b$, $\sigma$ continuously differentiable in space satisfying some local integrability assumption and $X_{t(\kappa)}^x$ satisfies the system resulting from a formal differentiation of~\eqref{sde0} (see precisely~\eqref{firsdd}).
+Such processes exist \cite[Theorem 4.10]{MR1731794} for $b$, $\sigma$ continuously differentiable in space satisfying some local integrability assumption and $X_{t(\kappa)}^x$ satisfies the system resulting from a formal differentiation of~\eqref{sde0} (see~\eqref{firsdd}).
 If~$b$ and~$\sigma$ are independent of~$t$ and the derivatives of~$b$ and~$\sigma$ are locally Lipschitz, the processes $X_{t(\kappa)}^x$ are almost surely continuous derivatives in the classical sense as in \cite[Theorem~V.39]{MR2273672}.
 Higher derivatives exist for $b$ and $\sigma$ with higher orders of differentiability.
 The SDEs solved by the first order derivatives turn out to be just as considered for previous applications of the stochastic Gr\"{o}nwall inequality~\cite{MR4260476}, whereas those for higher order derivatives have only the term involving the derivative of the highest order on the right-hand side of the dynamics requiring serious control.
-For the latter, the stochastic Gr\"{o}nwall inequality together with our Lipschitz Assumption~\ref{A1lya} and an induction argument are sufficient to control all of the terms.
-The bounds for higher derivatives, as required for twice differentiability of the semigroup in the Kolmogorov equation for example, call for two-sided Lipschitz conditions as in our Assumption~\ref{A1lya} in contrast to the one-sided conditions in~\cite{https://doi.org/10.48550/arxiv.1309.5595,MR4079431}.
+For the latter, the stochastic Gr\"{o}nwall inequality together with our Assumption~\ref{A1lya} below and an induction argument are sufficient to control all of the terms.
 We use~$o(\log V)$ and~$o(\sqrt{\log V})$ Lipschitz constants in order to control the moments for large time~$T$, but the results follow for~$O(\log V)$ and~$O(\sqrt{\log V})$ Lipschitz constants if~$T$ is suitably small.
-In order to establish solutions to the Kolmogorov equation, we prove a number of intermediary results following the strategy of~\cite{MR1731794} for the case of our local Lipschitz constants.
-For example, it is shown by extending an argument from~\cite{MR4074703} that an Euler-type approximation converges to solutions of the SDE in probability and locally uniformly in initial time and space, that is, the SDE is regular~\cite[Definition~2.1]{MR1731794}.
+In order to establish solutions to the Kolmogorov equation, a number of intermediary results following the strategy of~\cite{MR1731794} are given for the present case of local Lipschitz constants.
+In particular, it is shown by extending an argument from~\cite{MR4074703} that an Euler-type approximation converges to solutions of the SDE in probability and locally uniformly in initial time and space, that is, the SDE is regular~\cite[Definition~2.1]{MR1731794}.